 As I think back to those days in college I realize the importance of highlighting work created by the culture with which I identify.
 I think about the lack of diversity being displayed through the Academy Awards and other prestigious award shows.
 I think about the evolution of people of color in media and the limited opportunities that are in our reach.

 Some say the color line should be erased and we should be grateful for how far we have come.
 Truth is, there is always work to be done to even out the playing field and give people of color the same recognition as their peers.
 To quote Viola Davis, the first black woman to win an Emmy award for Lead Actress in a Drama, “The only thing that separates women of color from anyone else is opportunity.
 You cannot win an Emmy for roles that are simply not there.”

 In the past and present many minorities have fought for the right just to be given the few spots available in this industry to represent their culture and identity.
 I hope that one day the playing field will even for many of the filmmakers, actors and actresses of color who have shaped and become influential to the growth of this industry just as much as their peers.

-These very ideas have lead some of the film industry’s most powerful African American game-changers to shift the focus from celebrating to making a stand for equality, by boycotting the 2016 Academy Awards.
+These very ideas have led some of the film industry’s most powerful African American game-changers to shift the focus from celebrating to making a stand for equality, by boycotting the 2016 Academy Awards.
 This has stirred up a lot of discussion.
-Some people feel that boycotting the Oscars will not create change; others believe that a lack of diversity can no longer continue and that a new path must be made that grants all people the same acknowledgement for their work.
+Some people feel that boycotting the Oscars will not create change; others believe that a lack of diversity can no longer continue and that a new path must be made that grants all people the same acknowledgment for their work.

-I believe that wherever you fall on the color line, or who you identify with, there must be balance.
+I believe that wherever you fall on the color line, or who you identify with, there must be a balance.
 I was inspired to create a piece that would support that diversity matters and that art should be a reflection of all individuals.